 All students to whom we extend an offer of admission are also automatically considered for one of several fellowships awarded by the IDP Admissions Committee based on academic merit.
 These are:

 Graduate School Fellowship (formerly Alumni Fellowship): This is the highest fellowship award offered by the University of Florida to incoming graduate students.
 The College of Medicine IDP Admissions Committee is responsible for granting these fellowships.
 The Graduate School Fellowship includes a Graduate Research Assistant stipend for 4 years.
-For 2012-2103 the fellowship will be used to provide approximately the first $10,000 of financial support for incoming students.
+For 2013-2014 the fellowship is being used to provide the first $14,000 of financial support for incoming students.
 By decreasing the cost to eventual mentors, more research laboratories will be open to accept new students for dissertation studies..

 Dr. Linton E. Grinter College of Medicine Graduate School Fellowship: The IDP Admissions Committee awards these fellowships to incoming graduate students based on academic merit.
 Students selected for this fellowship will receive an award of $2,000 for each of their first 3 academic years in addition to their base stipend and tuition waiver.
-The total amount of the award is $6,000 ($2,000 per year for the first three years of graduate study), making the stipend for Grinter Fellows $27,750..
+The total amount of the award is $6,000 ($2,000 per year for the first three years of graduate study), making the non-tuition funding for Grinter Fellows $28,883.